Income inequality in the United States: Basic income

-A public basic income provides each individual with a fixed sum from the government, without consideration of factors such as age, employment, wealth, education, etc. People who support basic income as a way to reduce income inequality include the Green Party.
+A public basic income provides each individual with a fixed sum from the government, regardless of age, employment, wealth, or education.
+People who support basic income as a way to reduce income inequality include the Green Party.

 Economic democracy

-Economic democracy is a socioeconomic philosophy that proposes to shift decision-making power from corporations to a larger group of public stakeholders that includes workers, customers, suppliers, neighbours and the broader public.
+Economic democracy is a socioeconomic philosophy that proposes shifting decision-making power from corporations to a broader group of public stakeholders, including workers, customers, suppliers, neighbours, and the broader public.

 Economists Richard D. Wolff and Gar Alperovitz claim that such policies would improve equality.

 Monetary policy

 Monetary policy is responsible for balancing inflation and unemployment.
-It can be used to stimulate the economy (e.g., by lowering interest rates, which encourages borrowing and spending, additional job creation, and inflationary pressure); or tighten it, with the opposite effects.
+It can be used to stimulate the economy (e.g., by lowering interest rates, which encourages borrowing and spending, creates additional jobs, and puts upward pressure on inflation) or to tighten it, with the opposite effects.
 Former Fed Chair Ben Bernanke wrote in 2015 that monetary policy affects income and wealth inequality in multiple ways, but that responsibility lies primarily in other areas: